arshnoork-101/SalesDataTracker/README.md

-# 📊 Sales Report Processing App
+# 📊 Sales Data Tracker App

 A Python-based terminal application that helps you collect, process, and visualize sales data for multiple stores.
 It generates Excel reports with detailed product-level sales and discount insights, along with easy-to-understand bar charts.